VIC.GOV.AU | Policy and Advisory Library

 Composition

-• representation from each of the types of schools within the network (for example, secondary – large and small, primary – large and small, P–12 or P–9, specialist sector, geographic location)
+• representation from each of the types of schools within the school network (for example, secondary – large and small, primary – large and small, P–12 or P–9, specialist sector, geographic location)

 • mix of assistant principals and principals

-• appointment based on skills and expertise needed to achieve the improvement goals and priorities of the network
+• appointment based on skills and expertise needed to achieve the improvement goals and priorities of the school network

 Process